 One of the major downsides to wooden decking is that it requires sealing each season.
 Without a proper sealant, moisture can permeate the wood.
 This leads to warping, discoloration, and the growth of mould and mildew.
-All of which takes away from the appearance of the deck and can compromise structural integrity as well.
+All of this takes away from the appearance of the deck and can compromise structural integrity as well.

 Perhaps the biggest benefit of composite decking is very low maintenance.
 In most cases, a good cleaning is all that is required to keep your composite deck looking good.
-There may be need for a spot treatment here or there, but that is nothing compared to the sanding, staining, and sealing that wooden decks require.
+There may be a need for a spot treatment here or there, but that is nothing compared to the sanding, staining, and sealing that wooden decks require.